Prometheus-X-association/edge-computing/design-document.markdown

 Functional requirements should be extended with extra-functional ones:
 Timeliness (expected response time@request size), Througput (number of requess served by the BB),etc.
 These may be defined later with UCs but have to be indentified here and be part of configuration/deplomyent options_

+### Infrastructure-related requirements

+**R1.** BB-2 MUST have access to infrastructure (of e.g. a Cloud Provider or private one) BB-2 must be able to deploy (and start/stop/destroy) a Kubernetes cluster to Cloud Provider's infrastructure via IaaS offering
+BB-2 must be able to manage its Kubernetes cluster(s) BB-2 might have access to managed Kubernetes cluster of Cloud Provider BB-2 must be able to configure CNI plugins of Kubernetes and Istio service mesh

+### Requirements related to data processing and assurance

+BB-2 must be able to move data of Data Provider to given node of its Kubernetes cluster making use of Connector BB BB-2 must support Container-as-a-Service OR Function-as-a-Service based operation BB-2 must support privacy-aware scheduling in its Kubernetes cluster BB-2 must support data-availability-aware scheduling in its Kubernetes cluster BB-2 must support privacy preserving data sharing among nodes BB-2 should provide access to an application agnostic FL platform for BB-1 BB-2 should provide FaaS (or CaaS) APIs to data processing/assurance BBs

+Annotation of DATA with policy-zone and geographical info must be supported

 ## Integrations